 How much can you earn? (source: Glassdoor)

-There are many different paths you can take to become a software engineer, but the most common routes are usually the following:
+There are many different paths you can take to become a software engineer, but the most common route usually the follows these steps:

 How to Learn Software Engineering

-Coding bootcamps allow you to learn about a career in technology and acquire and refine the skills you need in only a few months.
-You’ll work with mentors and instructors to learn new skills, and build a portfolio of projects which showcase your skills and abilities to potential employers, and get help with your job search.
+In addition, most coding bootcamps offer a robust career support system for students and graduates.
+You’ll work with mentors and instructors to learn new skills, build a portfolio of projects to showcase your skills and abilities to potential employers, and get help with your job search.

 Top Skills Needed for Software Engineer Careers